HamidrezaAmz/MagicalExoPlayer/README.md

 [![](https://jitpack.io/v/HamidrezaAmz/MagicalExoPlayer.svg)](https://jitpack.io/#HamidrezaAmz/MagicalExoPlayer)

 # MagicalExoPlayer
 The Easiest Way To Play Video Using ExoPlayer In Your Android Application.
-Just Add Dependencies Into Your Gadle File, Sync Your Project And Then Just Pass Your Url Into The Player.
+Add Dependencies Into Your Gadle File, Sync Your Project And Then Just Pass Your Url Into The Player.

 ## Getting Started